Kimberley Fryer, Centre Manager - on maternity leave

 I am passionate about promoting an environment where children are free to develop at their own pace, celebrating each and every children’s unique journey.
 Relationships with families is such an important aspect of my work.
 Through these relationships I learn all about what you as a parent want for your child.
 I look forward to working alongside you in supporting your child to grow and develop through respectfully relationships, close bonds and helping them to reach their potential.

-Acting Team Leader: Toddler Room
+Debbie Parsons, Team Leader: Toddler Room

 Kia ora, my name is Debbie and I am the acting Team Leader in the Toddlers Room.